 What Herbs to Use in Dressing?

 You don’t need to follow the traditional recipe with parsley, tarragon and chives to make it.

 Instead, green goddess salad dressing can be made with a combination of green leafy fresh herbs, including basil, mint, chives, cilantro and dill.
-Watercress and spinach can also be used to add an extra “green” element.
+Watercress, spinach or even kale can also be used to add an extra “green” element.

 5 Ways to Serve Green Goddess Dressing

 Other than salads, green goddess dressing is a popular condiment, especially during the summer months when leafy green herbs are abundant.
 Here are 5 ways to serve our healthy green goddess dressing:

 - Drizzle over roasted vegetables to add freshness and herbaceous flavours.

 - Serve it as a dip with a colourful plate of raw vegetables, olives and crusty bread.

 - Add it to a vegetarian grain bowl with tofu and veggies.